-While coconut oil can be drying to skin, it works very well in body butters.
+While coconut oil can be drying to the skin, it works very well in body butters.
 It allows the butter to melt easily as soon as it is warmed by the skin.
 It is a light oil that has wonderful antibacterial and anti-fungal properties.
 Additionally, it does a great job of locking in moisture and penetrating skin layers.

 The liquid oil in this blend is jojoba oil, which is actually a wax.
-Jojoba is a great natural moisturizer that penetrates easily into skin and provides a natural barrier on top of skin.
+Jojoba is a great natural moisturizer that penetrates easily into the skin and provides a natural barrier on top of the skin.
 It is antibacterial and anti-inflammatory.
 Jojoba has been used to treat a variety of skin conditions.

 While many people love to change up the scent and therapeutic properties of their body butters with essential oils, this recipe works well on its own.
 The smell is absolutely delicious too!
 I like to keep this recipe free of essential oils so that I can use it with whomever I choose – from my 10-month-old son to my 80-year-old grandmother.

-Ultra-Moisturizing DIY Body Butter
+DIY Body Butter Recipe

 - 4 ounces coconut oil (find unrefined, organic coconut oil here)